Business & Finance Kansas (KS) Rank #45 of 50

 90th Percentile $170,529

 The largest employment areas for actuarys in Kansas include Wichita, Overland Park, Kansas City, and Topeka.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Actuary in Kansas